 The coronavirus pandemic has created a large spike in people making their Wills, as people seek to put their affairs in order.

 Being purely online we are open for business 24 hours a day, 7 days a week, and are also available to answer any queries by email or phone 7 days a week.

 There is no need to book an appointment with uis - it takes most people ten minutes or so to create their Wills, so there is no reason to put it off.

-We are here to help - so let's remember to stay safe and stay protected as you write your Last Will and Testament.
+We are here to help - and remember, in a world affected by Covid, to stay safe and stay protected as you write your Last Will and Testament.